HanCreation/micrograd/README.md

 # micrograd
-Karpathy's micrograd - 20th Summer Project by Han 2024
+## Karpathy's micrograd - 20th Summer Project by Han 2024

-This is my note on learning micrograd.
+This is my note on learning Micrograd and implementing it from scratch using basic library.

 Written in Indonesian+English

 ## Mistakes made during learning